What are the metalloids?

 Applications of Metalloids

-Silicon alloys of aluminium and iron are widely used in the construction and automotive industries.
-Germanium is known to form several alloys, especially the coinage metals in particular.
+Silicon alloys with aluminum and iron have become common metals in construction and automotive industries.
+Germanium can form multiple different alloys, especially with the coinage metals.

 Medical Applications of Metalloids